dwyl/phase-three/plan.md

 ### Product
 Building products is how we serve the _most_ people.

-Market research will be carried out and a business case will be put together for the creation of each of our products before work on these begins.

-#### Why?
-Since we first started dwyl, our intention has always been to be a 'products company'.
-Why?
-For so many reasons!
+Our intention has always been to be a 'products company'.

-//TODO Cut this next section down, too wordy.

-The most significant for us are:
-+ Being people-centred has always been at the core of our philosophies and working on products that **solve real problems** and that we believe in are the best way to reach the *most* people
-  + Working with different clients has [exposed us to problems](https://github.com/SafeLives) that we may never have delved into ourselves but has also limited our reach
-+ To follow the process from an idea to scale without constraint
-+ To create something that goes far beyond the linear limitations of how much time we can put into a project
-+ To scratch our own itch, building tools that make *our* lives easier and more effective as an organisation but may not already exist
+Building tools that make *our* lives easier and more effective as an organisation means that we will be start by solving a problem we not only already intimately familiar with, but are passionate about solving.

+Market research will be carried out and a business case will be put together for the creation of each of our products.

 #### Goals
-+ Do we use the product _every day_?
++ Do we use/reach for the product _every day_?
 + Further goals to be set:
   + Date for MVP
   + Number of _active_ people by the end of the calendar year (based on repeated interaction with the app, [not time spent on it](https://github.com/dwyl/hq/issues/149#issuecomment-269154087))